gisbill/JohnSnow/README.md

 The cartocss code is for pumps data.
 See more here: https://www.mapbox.com/tilemill/docs/manual/carto/

 The popups code is also for the pumps.
 Popups code is written in Mustache templates.
-See more here: http://mustache.github.io/ There is some built in mustache logic in this code, but note that any javascript added to it would break the entire viz.
+See more here: http://mustache.github.io/ There is some built in logic (using mustache) in this code, but note that any javascript added to it would break the entire viz.

 Also included is some code for a simple Odyssey.js map (in markdown), detailed below.
 Be sure to change the viz code to match your own viz url. http://cartodb.github.io/odyssey.js/